jaruizsys/DetectingRMAs/README.md

 #### Missed values for devices dataset

-Once the devices_active and devices_rma dataset are concatenated, this is identified some missed `imei`s.
-This is know internally the system could use ESN or IME as identified over GPS Tracking devices.
-For this reason, we'll be filling those empty spaces when the ESN value.
+Once the `devices_active` and `devices_rma` dataset are concatenated, this is identified some missed `imei`.
+This is know internally the system could use ESN or IMEI as identifier for GPS Tracking devices.
+For this reason, we'll be filling those empty spaces with the ESN value.

 ![Missed values - heatmap](images/heatmap_before.png)

 #### Re-evaluating missed values after cleanup

-Once the missed IMEIs has being updated with the ESN, this is evaluating the missed values using a heatmap graph again:
+Once the missed IMEIs has being updated with the ESN, this is evaluated the missed values using a heatmap graph again:

 ![Missed values - heatmap](images/heatmap_after.png)

 #### Proportion of RMA devices over the devices dataset

-The following shows the data balances for active vs devices processed as RMA.
+The following shows the data balancing for active vs devices processed as RMA.
 This is an imbalanced dataset.

 ![RMA Balance](images/dataset_balance.png)